Floating Islands Iles Flottantes a Dessert from France

 Tarte aux Prunes - Prune Plum Tart

-This fall tart is easy to make and beautiful.
-The tart may be served warm or at room temperature.
-To really take it over the top, serve with a scoop of cinnamon ice cream!
+This fall tart is beautiful and easy to make.
+It may be served warm or at room temperature.
+To really elevate it, serve it with a scoop of cinnamon ice cream!

 Check out this recipe